Marslanali/fpga_vertex_6_gtx_Interface/README.md

-Open an issue on this repository if you face any difficulty.
+Open an issue on this repository if you face any difficulty or drop an email at arslanali800@hotmail.com